 Win-Win or Win-Lose?

 All classic negotiation courses are predicated on the concept of ‘Win-Win’.
-Hence as a result both sides work together to reach a mutually acceptable agreement.
+Hence, as a result, both sides work together to reach a mutually acceptable agreement.
 Therefore it relies on both parties being willing to reciprocate each other’s offers and actions and be logical, commercially focused and principled in their dealings with one another.

 The UK wine buyer visiting one of the premier Chateaux in Bordeaux.
 Invited in front of the massed ranks of the whole estate to taste the new proudly presented vintage.
-A respectful hush falls as the buyer slowly looks at, sniffs and then tastes the wine……………….
-A long thoughtful pause and then the considered, logical and principled verdict……….’Very pleasant but it’s lacking a touch of margin’….
+A respectful hush falls as the buyer slowly looks at, sniffs and then tastes the wine……………… A long thoughtful pause and then the considered, logical and principled verdict……… ‘Very pleasant but it’s lacking a touch of margin…’

 How do you then negotiate with a party that isn’t necessarily logical, reciprocal, honest or even commercial in their words and actions?
 It can certainly be about Win-Win but the first rule of negotiating with the supermarkets is don’t fall for their ‘I Win, You Lose’ negotiation tactics, tricks and games.

-Why then do supermarket Buyers adopt such on the face of it illogical, strange, sometimes weird games and tactics as a basis of their negotiations?
+Why then do supermarket Buyers adopt such on the face of illogical, strange, sometimes weird games and tactics as a basis of their negotiations?
 The answer is as simple as it is blindingly obvious: Because it works!

 Balance of Power

-At its most fundamental it comes down to Balance of Power.
+At its most fundamental it comes down to the Balance of Power.
 The top 6 supermarket multiples account for 83% of UK grocery spend (Kantar Worldpanel 21.5.17).
 Therefore anyone selling to a Tesco potentially has 28% or more of their business tied up with a single customer.

 This is the fundamental metric that drives the arrogance and often power play tactics in the negotiation positions they adopt.

-However their games also work not just because of the imbalance of power but because you, the Suppliers let them!
+However, their games also work not just because of the imbalance of power but because you, the Suppliers let them!

-During your 3 days detailed preparation to produce that fantastic, persuasive, impactful selling presentation how much time did you put aside to think of the negotiation?
+During your 3 days of detailed preparation to produce that fantastic, persuasive, impactful selling presentation how much time did you put aside to think of the negotiation?

-In that same 3 days how much time do you think your Buyer spent thinking about, planning and actually doing negotiation(s)?
+In that same 3 days, how much time do you think your Buyer spent thinking about, planning and actually doing negotiation(s)?

 The simple fact is Suppliers do not spend enough time planning to negotiate.
 They end up against Buyers who spend their whole time negotiating.
-It’s not hard to see who is likely to end up with the better chance of winning!
+It’s not hard to see who is likely to end up with a better chance of winning!